Skip to main content

 GRANT CREATE TABLE TO login_name;

--- Grant permission to read and write all table in specific schema
+-- Grant full access to all tables in the specified schema

-GRANT DELETE, INSERT, SELECT, UPDATE ON SCHEMA::schema_name TO login_name;
+GRANT ALTER, DELETE, INSERT, SELECT, UPDATE ON SCHEMA::schema_name TO login_name;

-GRANT DELETE, INSERT, SELECT, UPDATE ON SCHEMA::dbo TO tapdata;
+GRANT ALTER, DELETE, INSERT, SELECT, UPDATE ON SCHEMA::dbo TO tapdata;

 To further enhance the security of the data connection, you can choose to enable SSL (Secure Sockets Layer) encryption for SQL Server databases.
 This provides encryption at the transport layer for network connections, enhancing the security of communication data while ensuring data integrity.
 The specific steps are as follows: